-- c) submit an Annual Report for the previous school year by November 30, that includes a financial statement.
-The budgeted expenditures shall not exceed the total revenues projected, including any surplus funds from the previous year.
-Alberta Education will not fund any deficits. - 4.
-The designated banker board can carry forward surplus funds that do not exceed 5 per cent of the region's annual allocation.
-Alberta Education will process recoveries for any amounts in excess of this limit based on the financial statements submitted by banker boards. - 5.
-Administrative costs should not exceed the funding provided under the regional management allocation plus 4.5 per cent of the other allocations (excluding the regional management allocation).
+- The designated banker board can carry forward surplus funds that do not exceed 5 per cent of the region's annual allocation.
+Alberta Education will process recoveries for any amounts in excess of this limit based on the financial statements submitted by banker boards. - 4.
+Administrative costs should not exceed the funding provided to support regional management plus up to an additional 4.5 per cent of the total allocation.